8 Best Social Media Campaigns of 2018

-As social media platforms continue to evolve and offer businesses more ways to engage with their followers and potential customers, the biggest brands around are stepping up to deliver powerful campaigns that translate into increased revenue and brand awareness.
-Now, as the year draws to a close, we’re looking back on the best social media campaigns of 2018.
+As social media platforms evolve and offer businesses more ways to engage with followers, the biggest brands around are stepping up to deliver powerful campaigns.

 From IGTV to an extended Twitter character count, brands are having fun as social networks remove unpopular restrictions and continue to add new and exciting features.